gptrust/gptrust/gptrust_api/README.md

 # gptrust_api

 gptrust_api is a library that can used to interact with OpenAI API endpoints.
+It is unofficial and community maintained library, MIT Licensed.

 Often it simplifies the API call by supplying sensible defaults.
 However if adjusting all parameters are needed, please file an issue or submit a PR with a elaborate version of the call.